owntone/owntone-server/README_JSON_API.md

 }
 ```

-### Moving a queue item
+### Updating a queue item

-Move a queue item in the current queue
+Update or move a queue item in the current queue

 **Endpoint**